TwitterArchives/KYE/README.md

 ### CONTENT WARNING: Tweets potentially contain racism and antisemitism.

-This repository contains a collection of tweets posted by Twitter troll known under the pseudonym "Know Your Enemy" for documentation purposes.
+This repository contains a collection of tweets from accounts associated with Twitter troll "Know Your Enemy" for documentation purposes.
 This user is frequently suspended from the platform for racism, antisemitism, and harassment.